 If termination of services occurs, CAPC staff will work with the parent to provide resources for alternative placement.

 VII.
 Mandatory Child Abuse Reporter

-Staff are mandated by law to report any and all suspected and/or witnessed child abuse.
+ALL CAPC employees are mandated by law to report any and all suspected and/or witnessed child abuse.
 This includes neglect and/or exploitation of children.